 Your application form should include a Statement of Purpose (not more than 2 pages), stating clearly which course you plan to follow, what you want to do in the UK and how you plan to put this into use on returning to India.

 You will also need:

-Applicants are shortlisted on the basis of their applications and will be invited to the British Council for an interview in New Delhi in late February 2017.
+Applicants are shortlisted on the basis of their applications and will be invited to the British Council for an interview in New Delhi in February 2018.
 The panels of Indian experts are chaired by CWIT.
 Results of the interviews are announced in early April.